gurinina/2025_IntroR_and_RStudio/lessons/09-identifying-matching-elements.md

 ## The `%in%` operator

-Although lacking in [documentation](http://dr-k-lo.blogspot.com/2013/11/), this operator is well-used and convenient once you get the hang of it.
-The operator is used with the following syntax:
+This operator is well-used and convenient once you get the hang of it.
+The operator is known as `exactly in` and is used with the following syntax:

 ```r
 vector1 %in% vector2